LucasBielinski/Lucas-Team-Builder/README.md

-# <TEAM-BUILD>
+# Lucas-Team-Builder

 ## Description

 In this Node project, a user can enter employee information in their terminal and create teams.
 I built this as an easy way to log and keep track of employees in a workplace.
 This project taught me more about writing tests, how to use inquirer and node.js

+Technologies used include: Node.js, Inquirer, and Jest

 ## Installation

-To use this app Node.js, inquirer and Jest must all be installed.
+To use this app Node.js, Inquirer and Jest must all be installed.

 ## Usage